openvstorage/framework-cinder-plugin/edge/newton/guide.md

 When I was installing DevStack, I encountered an error that has something to do with METADATA.
 I fixed it by installing the following package: `pip install requests[security]` and rerunning `./stack.sh` again.
 As seen here: https://github.com/ActiveState/appdirs/issues/89#issuecomment-285481179

-To install DevStack on `ovs-support@10.100.198.201` I used the following commands:
+To install DevStack on `ovs-support@10.100.198.201`, I used the following commands: (To access DevStack, you will have to use user `ovs-support` NOT `root`)
 ```
 git clone https://github.com/openstack-dev/devstack.git
 cd devstack